+For day two in Lisbon, it is time to get acquainted with the incredible cuisine of Portugal.
+You’ll find some of the top chefs and trendiest restaurants in Lisbon but also tiny hole in the wall joints that have been around for decades (or centuries!).
 As discerning foodies, it’s only natural that we spent most of our time in Lisbon eating.
 I wrote a whole blog post about where and what to eat while traveling in Lisbon!
 What I loved about Lisbon’s food scene is that you have the opportunity to sample bites from throughout Portugal’s multi-cultural history.

-Depending on the tour your choose with Culinary Backstreets, you could end at the second most important food stop in Lisbon — Ribeira (TimeOut) Market —which kills two birds with one stone!
+Depending on the tour you choose with Culinary Backstreets, you could end at the second most important food stop in Lisbon — Ribeira (TimeOut) Market —which kills two birds with one stone!
 Combining 24 restaurants, 12 shops, 8 bars, and a music venue in one of the city’s oldest market structures, Ribeira is a naturally lit, airy market where you can sample cuisine from Michelin starred Portuguese chefs for a fraction of the price that you might pay at their full restaurants.
 Whether you’re a grazer or sit-down eater, TimeOut Market is definitely a place worth dedicating a few hours.

 For the really committed foodies out there, taking a cooking class at Cooking Lisbon is the final way to solidify your understanding of Portuguese cuisine.
 One of the most social & fun cooking classes I’ve taken abroad, I really liked the environment and casual atmosphere that Cooking Lisbon cultivates.
 You can read about my experience taking a cooking class with Cooking Lisbon if you are curious about my thoughts on it.